ese-unibe-ch/ese2014-team1/Questions_to_the_customer.md

 * Of the above mentioned properties: By which of those do you want to be able to search the database?
 * Which of those informations are compulsory for an ad placer/roommate to give?
 * Is there a minimum/maximum of pictures ad placers can/must upload?
+* Should there be a minimal picture resolution/quality or are all sizes accepted?

 ###As a user I want to quickly send an enquiry to the ad placer